 3. Explore all of the options

 For example, some include a visit to Muyil and a swim in one of the canals, while others skip Muyil but offer snorkeling.
-Other tours include an option for lunch, and some don’t.
-I recommend making sure that you pick a tour that you like.
+Other Sian Ka’an tours include an option for lunch, and some don’t.
+Make sure to do some research and choose the tour that you like.
 Platforms like Get Your Guide and Viator are excellent for findings dozens of tours of Sian Ka’an.

 4. Learn some Spanish

-All of the guides who do organized tours of Sian Ka’an speak English or at least understand it, however, if you want to be more in the know and be able to communicate without a language barrier, I recommend picking up some Spanish ahead of your trip.
+Most guides who offer Sian Ka’an tours speak English or at least understand it, but if you want to be more in the know and be able to communicate without a language barrier, pick up some Spanish ahead of your trip.

 5. Leave your drone at home

 Sian Ka’an is an incredible place unlike anything else you have ever seen.
 And because it is a protected area, drones are not allowed here.
 Still, you can (and should) bring your camera and a GoPro, especially if you plan to snorkel.
 Drone use is allowed in Punta Allen where you can fly it over the town and get some incredible shots of the area.

 Sian Ka’an Biosphere Reserve is the kind of place that you must visit at least once.
 It’s home to dozens of species, incredible landscapes and clear dark skies.
 I hope this guide helped you to plan your adventure whether you want to take one of Sian Ka’an tours or rent a car for your trip to Punta Allen.